quicwg/base-drafts/draft-ietf-quic-transport.md

 support this, multiple NEW_CONNECTION_ID messages are needed.
 Each NEW_CONNECTION_ID is marked with a sequence number.
 Connection IDs MUST be used on only one local address, and each local address MUST advance to a connection ID with a later sequence number each time the connection ID changes.
-Once a connection ID has been used, connection IDs with an earlier sequence number MUST NOT be used for packets with a greater packet number from that local address.
+Once a new connection ID is used, earlier connection IDs MUST NOT be used for new packets sent from the same local address.

 Upon changing networks an endpoint MUST use a previously unused connection ID provided by its peer.
 This eliminates the use of the connection ID for linking